EOS-Nation/auditor.bos/README.md

 ---
 ### firecand

-This action is used to remove a candidate from being a candidate for custodian elections.
+This action is used to remove a candidate from being a candidate for auditor elections.

 ## Assertions: